 Again, some people are geographically challenged.

-The Ebola outbreak in West Africa in 2014 affected countries like Sierra Leone and Guine, both of which are closer in distance to Europe than Kenya!
+The Ebola outbreak in West Africa in 2014 affected countries like Sierra Leone and Guinea, both of which are closer in distance to Europe than Kenya!

-Other diseases, like malaria or yellow fever, do exist in many countries in sub-Saharan Africa, but there are many that have eradicated these diseases and other in which the diseases are holoendemic (meaning they only exist in portions of the country).
+Other diseases, like malaria or yellow fever, do exist in many countries in sub-Saharan Africa, but there are many that have eradicated them and others in which the diseases are holoendemic (meaning they only exist in portions of the country).
 It’s not untrue that traveling to some countries in Africa does mean putting yourself at risk of catching a strange disease that doesn’t exist in say, Europe, but that doesn’t mean you’ll definitely get it.